 Ashley Jackson is Professor of Imperial and Military History at King’s College London and a Visiting Fellow at Kellogg College, Oxford.
 He has published widely on aspects of British imperial history, with a special interest in the Empire during times of war and with regional specialisms in the history of Africa and the Indian Ocean region.
 He has also written on the popular culture of the British Empire, the Empire’s built environment, and Winston Churchill, and has contributed entries to the Dictionary of National Biography.
 He joined the Defence Studies Department at King’s College London in 2004 after eight years as a Research Fellow at Mansfield College, Oxford, and a brief spell as Lecturer in Imperial and Commonwealth History at Oxford Brookes University.
 He completed his British Academy-funded master’s (1993) and doctorate (1996) at New College, Oxford, where he also served as Junior Dean.

-Jackson is a regular contributor to BBC History Magazine and reviews manuscripts and book proposals for leading academic journals and publishers as well as funding bids submitted to the UK higher education research councils.
+Jackson is a regular contributor to BBC History Magazine and reviews manuscripts and book proposals for leading academic journals and publishers as well as funding bids submitted to the UK and international higher education research councils.
 Since 2000 he has been a regular contributor to Oxford University Department of Continuing Education courses and events, including the Postgraduate Certificate in Historical Studies and the weekly class programme, and has presented special lecture series on the British Empire and the built environment of the British Empire.
 He is on the editorial boards of the American journal Global War Studies and the British journal The Round Table: The Commonwealth Journal of International Affairs, published by Routledge Taylor & Francis, and the Editorial Advisory Board of the Helion book series ‘War and Military Culture in South Asia, 1757-1947’.
 Jackson served on the Development Group of the Soldiers of Oxfordshire Museum and is the Founding Chair of its Advisory Panel and a member of the Bard of Trustees.
 He is a member of the Focus Group for the ‘Queen Victoria’s Journals’ project run by the Bodleian Library, ProQuest, and the Royal Archives.

 Jackson convenes the British Empire at War Research Group (http://britishempireatwar.org), an international scholarly network.
 He co-convened the joint King’s College London–Oxford Brookes University ‘International and Military Studies’ seminar series (2009-2011) and the Oxford University ‘New Approaches to the History of the Second World War’ seminar series (1999).
 He is co-investigator with Dr Yasmin Khan on the AHRC-funded project ‘Home Fronts of the Empire–Commonwealth: Imperial Connections and Social Transformations during the Second World War’ (2012-14).